 You might be surprised.
 We’ve had many a gay man express their surprise at how much fun lesbians can be.
 (Besides, who else is going to show you how to throw a softball?)

-Perhaps the following comment from a previous Camper Evaluation sum it up best:
+Perhaps the following comment from a previous Camper Evaluation sums it up best:

 “As a gay man, I don’t exactly surround myself with lesbians all the time.
 Not because of any animosity, but I just tend not to hang out in the same social circles.
 But at Camp, it’s so different.
 We’re all in it together.
 After several guys at the Closing Circle mentioned wanting to ‘adopt’ lesbians, two lesbians who I’d spend some time with during the week came up to me at different times that night and said they wanted to adopt ME.
 And the feeling was mutual.
 Doesn’t get much better than that…!”